matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/contribute-code.md

    See the [Commit Message & Pull Request Style](../Code-Style/code-comment-style.md) for details.

 ## **Workflow<c name="workflow"></c>**
-You can follow the workflow to operate development, and you can see [Make Your First Contribution](../make-your-first-contribution.md) if you are a newcomer and need more detailed instructions about worflow.
+You can follow the workflow to operate development, and you can see [Make Your First Contribution](../make-your-first-contribution.md) if you are a newcomer and need more detailed instructions about workflow.

 1. Fork the [MatrixOne repository](https://github.com/matrixorigin/matrixone) on GitHub.
 2. Clone your fork to your local machine with: